Injury Prevention

-Mike Walden provides seven tips that might help prevent you experiencing shin splints
+Mike Walden provides seven tips that might help prevent you from experiencing shin splints.

 What are shin splints?

-"Shin splints" is the general name given to pain at the front of
+"Shin splints" is the general name given to a pain in the front of

 the lower leg.
 It is not a diagnosis in itself but a description of symptoms of

-which there could be a number of causes.
+which there could be several causes.
 The most common cause is inflammation

-of the periostium of the tibia (sheath surrounding the bone).
+of the periosteum of the tibia (sheath surrounding the bone).
 Traction forces

-occur from the muscles of the lower leg on the periostium causing pain and
+occur from the muscles of the lower leg on the perioseium causing pain and

 inflammation.